 Moving Forward – True Hope Center

 We are currently renovating a 3-story building that will become True Hope Center – a place where we can house, train, educate and provide work opportunities for aged-out orphans all under one roof.
-Currently our transitional apartments are spread all over the city of Krivoy Rog, where we are based.
+For now, our transitional apartments are spread all over the city of Krivoy Rog, where we are based.
 When renovations are done, the center will house 120 teens and young adults.
 We will also offer training in different skills such as English, photography, computer programming, hairstyling, sewing and more.